taurus-org/taurus/doc/source/devel/api/api_motor.rst

 the sardana kernel engine which will trigger a series of calls to the underlying motor controller.

-The motor awaits for the :meth:`~sardana.pool.controller.MotorController.PreStartOne` to signal that the motion will be possible to return successfully from the move request.
+The motor awaits for the :meth:`~sardana.pool.controller.Startable.PreStartOne` to signal that the motion will be possible to return successfully from the move request.